Towards General Deep Leakage in Federated Learning: Introduction

 There has been a series of studies on reconstructing training data based on shared gradients and weights in a FL scenario.
 These attacks are white-box attacks, where the attacker knows almost all model parameters and hyperparameters, including learning rate and model architecture.
 Any FL participant that has access to the shared model updates can execute the attack.
 DLG \cite{dlg2020} was the first to recover both images and label simultaneously by gradient matching.
 However, their method is limited by the image scale and batch size.
 The authors of iDLG \cite{idlg2020} found that zero-shot label inference was more accurate when batch size equals 1.
 However, their algorithm did not support the case where the batch size is greater than 1.
 InvertingGradients \cite{invertingg2020} has demonstrated that it is possible to reconstruct images at high resolution (ImageNet) from the gradients no matter trained or untrained models.
 Total variation dramatically improves the quality of large-scale image recovery.
 They experimented with images of different labels in minibatch to avoid the ambiguity of the reconstruction.
 To best of our knowledge, InvertingGradients was the only work that discussed restoration from model weight updates while their approach can only restore the training data when the batch size or local epochs is equal to 1.
 The latest work GradInversion~\cite{gradinversion2021} improved InvertingGradients and was feasible when the batch size was up to 48.
 It also proposed a zero-shot batch label restoration approach, but the approach requires that no images in the batch share the same label and the number of classes must be greater than the batch size.

-By analyzing the previous related work, we summarize the limitations as follows: \begin{itemize} \item All the existing approaches did not show the results or could not recover when the batch data had duplicate labels. \item All the existing approaches considered label recovery and image recovery as two independent tasks without analyzing the impact between each other. \item The previous work on recovering images from weight differences is very restricted.
+By analyzing the previous related work, we summarize the limitations as follows: \begin{itemize} \item All the existing approaches did not show the results or could not recover when the batch data had duplicate labels. \item All current work independently evaluates image recovery and label recovery tasks and does not discuss the impact of image recovery quality on labels and vice versa. \item The previous work on recovering images from weight differences is very restricted.
 When the FedAvg algorithm is used in federated learning, the batch size and local epochs will be greater than 1 in almost all cases. \end{itemize}

 In this paper, we try to solve the above-explained problems.
 Our contributions are as follows: \begin{itemize} \item We empirically point out that the actual range of pixels is meaningful for image restoration.
 We recommend an image initialization and introduce two regularization terms to improve the image reconstruction. \item We propose a zero-shot batch label restoration method that is not constrained by the label distribution. \item Better image reconstruction by utilizing multiple updates with regard to the same batch data is implemented. \item A framework is designed for reconstructing attacks to recover data from shared gradients and weights in FL scenarios. \item We set up the alignment to evaluate the recovered image based on labels and image similarities. \item Experimental results of our approaches on various datasets(CIFAR-10 and ImagenNet) are demonstrated. \end{itemize}